-To address the priority needs identified in the 2020-2025 Consolidated Plan, the City of South Gate will invest CDBG and HOME funds in projects that preserve affordable housing, provide fair housing services, provide services to low-and moderate-income residents, and improve public facilities and infrastructure.
+To address the priority needs identified in the 2020-2025 Consolidated Plan, the City of South Gate will invest CDBG and HOME funds in projects that preserve affordable housing, provide fair housing services, provide services to low-and moderate-income residents, provide services to residents with special needs, prevent homelessness, improve public facilities and infrastructure.

-The 2022-2023 Annual Action Plan sets forth a description of activities for the use of anticipated funds that will become available during the coming federal fiscal year, determines the goals for activities programmed, and describes the implementation plan and geographic location of the activities to be undertaken.
+The 2021-2022 Annual Plan sets forth a description of activities for the use of funds that will become available during the coming federal fiscal year, determines goals for individuals and households to be served, and describes the implementation plan and geographic location of the activities to be undertaken.